knative/docs/docs/install/installing-istio.md

 ```

 **Note:** Above installation method is only for development purpose.
 The production readiness of above
 installation method is not ensured.
-For production installtion, refer the `helm` installtion method in this
+For production installation, refer the `helm` installation method in this
 section.

 ### Verifying your Istio install